We Are Eco

 Many of us use contact lenses on a daily basis, but not many people may know that Terracycle and Acuvue have partnered up to create a free recycling programme for any brand of soft contact lenses and blister packs!
 There are over 600 participating Boots Optician stores and numerous independent opticians taking part throughout the UK.
 Even with the current pandemic, many are still participating and a postal scheme is also available.
 If you are unable to currently participate due to the pandemic they are still asking you to continue collecting!
 They can accept your recyclables at a later date.
 Just click here for more information.

-Pens and Stationary
+Pens and Stationery

 Bic and Terracycle have partnered up to create the writing instruments recycling programme!
 From markers and highlighters, to pens and correction fluid pots; whatever the brand, they'll take it!
 There are numerous drop-off locations nationwide and ways to get involved, so why not click here for more information on how you can more ethically dispose of your used writing instruments?